 Most patients require two visits to our office to complete this process.
 At your first appointment, your dentist will remove all decay from your tooth, then use a dental mold to get an impression of your teeth and send that to our laboratory.
 Our team can even fit you with a temporary restoration while you’re waiting for the lab to return your customized one.

 During your second appointment, your dentist will place your new inlay or onlay, and adjust it so it fits just right.
 We always take the time to make sure that your new inlay or onlay matches the shade of your teeth as closely as possible.
-For the last step, Dr. Laventure or Dr. Lewis covers the decayed tooth with dental cement and then puts the restoration on top of it to harden.
+For the last step, Dr. Laventure or Dr. Schuyler covers the decayed tooth with dental cement and then puts the restoration on top of it to harden.
 This process takes just a few minutes, and makes a striking difference in the improvement and restoration of your overall smile and dental health.